-If you have ever wanted to step into a storybook, Yufuin in Japan is that chapter.
-Tucked into the mountains of Oita Prefecture, this little onsen town is slower than Fukuoka and less flashy than Beppu, but it has charm for days and more than enough to fill a dreamy weekend.
+If you’ve ever dreamed of stepping right into a storybook, Yufuin in Japan is that perfect chapter.
+Nestled in the mountains of Oita Prefecture, this quaint onsen town moves at a slower pace than Fukuoka and lacks the flashiness of Beppu, but it’s overflowing with charm and has more than enough to make for a dreamy weekend getaway.

-Yufuin is very popular with day trippers.
-The main street around Yunotsubo Kaido and the Floral Village can feel packed from late morning.
-The magic move is simple: step one lane back.
+Now it’s worth noting that Yufuin is very popular with day trippers.
+The main street around Yunotsubo Kaido and the Floral Village can feel packed from late morning, but the magic move is simple: step one lane back.
 The second you leave the street-food line and the photo spots, you will often find yourselves completely alone again!

 This Yufuin travel guide covers how to get there, the top things to do, what to eat, the cutest cafés, where to stay, and anything else you might need!